metosin/ring-swagger/README.md

 - `Integer`, `Byte` and `Float` are not supported as they can be handled more idiomatically as `Long`s and `Double`s.

 see [Tests](https://github.com/metosin/ring-swagger/blob/master/test/ring/swagger/schema_test.clj).

-## Models

-The building blocks for creating Web Schemas are found in package `ring.swagger.schema`.
-All schemas must be declared by `defmodel`, which set up the needed meta-data.
-Otherwise, it's just a normal [Schema](https://github.com/Prismatic/schema).

-Currently, the following `schema.core` predicates are supported: `Int`, `String`, `enum`, `required-key` and `optional-key`.

 ### A Sample Schema